phoswald/docker-atlassian/readme.txt

 Overview:
 - Based on OpenSUSE
-- RPM has to be downloaded from Oracle

 Build:
 $ docker build -t philip/openjdk-jre-8 .

 Test:
 $ docker run -it --rm philip/openjdk-jre-8 java -version

-TODO: make it smaller!

 oracle-jre-8